swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 }
 ```

-A separate proposal describes “lifetime dependency annotations” that can relax this requirement by tying the lifetime of the returned value to the lifetime of some other object, either an argument to the function or `self` in the case of a method or computed property returning a nonescapable type.
+A separate proposal describes “lifetime dependency annotations” that can relax this requirement by tying the lifetime of the returned value to the lifetime of another binding.
+The other binding can be a parameter of a function returning a vaule of a nonescapable type, or con be `self` for a method or computed property returning a value of a nonescapable type.
 In particular, struct and enum initializers (which build a new value and return it to the caller) cannot be written without some mechanism similar to that outlined in our companion proposal.

 #### Globals and static variables cannot be nonescapable